JoshGlazebrook/socks/README.md

  aaaaaaaaa
 ```

-Note that this connection to the newly bound port does not need to go through the Socks handshake.
+Note that this connection to the newly bound port does not need to go through the SOCKS handshake.

 Back at our original connection we see that we have received some new data: